Gaia (spacecraft): History

-The Gaia space telescope has its roots in ESA's Hipparcos mission (1989–1993).
+The Gaia space telescope had its roots in ESA's Hipparcos mission (1989–1993).
 Its mission was proposed in October 1993 by Lennart Lindegren (Lund Observatory, Lund University, Sweden) and Michael Perryman (ESA) in response to a call for proposals for ESA's Horizon Plus long-term scientific programme.
 It was adopted by ESA's Science Programme Committee as cornerstone mission number 6 on 13 October 2000, and the B2 phase of the project was authorised on 9 February 2006, with EADS Astrium taking responsibility for the hardware.
 The name "Gaia" was originally derived as an acronym for Global Astrometric Interferometer for Astrophysics.
 This reflected the optical technique of interferometry that was originally planned for use on the spacecraft.
 While the working method evolved during studies and the acronym is no longer applicable, the name Gaia remained to provide continuity with the project.

 The total cost of the mission is around €740 million (~ $1 billion), including the manufacture, launch and ground operations.
 Gaia was completed two years behind schedule and 16% above its initial budget, mostly due to the difficulties encountered in polishing Gaia's ten silicon carbide mirrors and assembling and testing the focal plane camera system.